-The main source of data comes from internal channels, such as sales transactions, email subscriptions and CRM databases.
-According to Villanova University, 54% of the data obtained come from internal sources while 25% of data is obtained externally and 21% come from the combination of both sources.
+The main source of customer data comes from internal channels such as sales transactions, email subscriptions and CRM databases.
+Meanwhile, 25% of data derives from external sources (e.g. from cookies on other sites) and 21% comes from the combination of both sources.

 The importance of data analytics

-Being able to deconstruct tons of data into simpler information and insights can impact the way marketers plan their strategies.
-Especially when we take a look at stats like the ones below:
+Being able to process large quantities of data into simpler, more actionable information and insights impact the way marketers plan their strategies.
+This is increasingly necessary when we consider:

 How can you use data analytics?

-It can also help marketers prioritize which aspects are more important and improve budget management by providing resources to the more profitable activities and aspects of the business.
+It can also help marketers prioritize and improve budget management by allocating resources to the most profitable activities.

-Another big use of data analytics is the ability to produce useful information to understand their audience, reach new customers and manage the current ones.
-It can include information regarding customer acquisition, customer retention, branding and other specialties that make up digital marketing.
+Another powerful use of data analytics is generating information that can create a better understanding of audiences and reach new customers.
+It could also include information regarding customer acquisition, customer retention, branding response and other specialties that make up digital marketing.

-You can do this with better and more sophisticated targeting and personalization based on the data obtained from the customers, like targeting specific points of their buying journey and predicting what they will do next.
+The key is better and more sophisticated targeting and personalization based on the data obtained from the customers.
+This could include targeting specific points of their buying journey and predictions about what they will do next.

-This personalization and guidance via different marketing strategies, such as remarketing, social media or email marketing, will eventually lead to higher customer satisfaction.
+Such personalization and guidance via different marketing strategies such as remarketing, social media campaigns or email marketing will lead to greater customer satisfaction.

-For instance, this kind of softwares can be very exhaustive and complex.
-That’s why they can also be hard to integrate into the company’s system.
+For instance, this kind of software can be very exhaustive and complex, making it difficult to integrate into a company’s existing systems.

 Different types of data analysis

-- Techniques used: segmentation, summary statistics, clustering, data visualization and business intelligence
+- Uses techniques such as segmentation, summary statistics, clustering, data visualization and business intelligence.

-- It answers the question: “What is going to happen?”
+- Answers the question: “What is going to happen?”

-- Techniques used: regressions analysis, predictive modeling, machine learning and forecasting
+- Uses techniques such as regression analysis, predictive modeling, machine learning and forecasting.

-- Techniques used: simulation, recommendation engines, algorithms and machine learning
+- Uses techniques such as simulation, recommendation engines, algorithms and machine learning.

 What is data analytics?

-Data analytics is the process of analyzing raw data in order to help people make decisions about their business and improving their performance and profit.
+Data analytics is the process of analyzing raw customer data in order to help people make decisions about their business and improve both performance and profit.

 Why is data analytics important in marketing?

-With millions of data being produced everyday, it’s really hard for marketers to dissect and process all the information.
-Data analytics helps them to analyze and arrange all the data so it’s clearer and easier for marketers to understand it and generate insights.
+With huge amounts of data being produced every day, it’s difficult for marketers to dissect and process all the information.
+Data analytics helps to analyze and arrange data so it is clearer and easier for marketers to understand it and use it to generate insights.

 What are the different levels of data analytics?

-There are three main levels: descriptive analytics, used to extract details of what has happened in the past; predictive analytics, used to predict what’s going to happen in the future, and prescriptive analytics, which focuses on what should be done in the present time.
+There are three main levels: descriptive analytics, used to extract details of what has happened in the past; predictive analytics, used to predict the future, and prescriptive analytics, focusing on the present.